👨🏫

 As mentioned above, teachers have enough software to need to worry about how to use.
 They also have to worry about school supplies, seven other trainings from admin, grading papers, and not to mention tracking down the pizza guy for the end of semester party.
 The point being: their plates are perpetually asymptotically approaching full.

 Teachers have some time to learn your product, but it really needs to be intuitive.
 If there is some aspects of your design that are unclear to someone that's been left out of modern design trends, it's going to cause frustration and lead to lower adoption.
 Tech for tech's sake here is not going to cut it.
-Listen, I love a tooltip as much as the next guy, but if it has some load-bearing information don't assume that they are going to hover over what you need to to get it to show up, even if it's in bright red text that says HOVER OVER ME.
+Listen, I love a tooltip as much as the next guy, but if it has some load-bearing information don't assume that anyone is going to take the time to hover over what you need to to get it to show up, even if it's in bright red text that says HOVER OVER ME.

 and more...

-There are a host of other fun quirks that come with working at an ed-tech company: brutal seasonal sales cycles, pushbacks against AI, the right amount of gamification, and more.
+There are a host of other fun quirks that come with working at an ed-tech company: brutal seasonal sales cycles, current pushback against AI, trying to find just the right amount of gamification, and more.
 But ultimately, the work that you are doing has a much more tangible value, at least in my mind, than B2B SaaS products.
-That's how I found meaning in the work, despite the above.
+It has enough intrinsic meaning that working through the above isn't really an issue.